kframework/c-semantics/INSTALL.md

 ## Installation

+**NOTE**: A more powerful version of the C semantics capable of recovering from errors and detecting a broader range of undefined and undesirable behaviors can be found at https://runtimeverification.com/match.

+---

 Please let us know if these instructions are insufficient or if you needed to do any installation steps not listed explicitly.